 Here are some key features of Trade Credit Cover: * Helps protect companies from non-payment by customers * Can be tailored according to individual needs * Offers flexibility on payment terms and conditions * Covers up to 90% of eligible outstanding invoices

 Trade Credit Cover provides an essential layer of security for businesses trading domestically or overseas.
-In addition, it can help boost your company’s profile amongst potential creditors who may be more inclined to extend credit if they know there is a protective policy in place.
-Moreover, this type of cover ensures that businesses can continue operating without interruption regardless of late payments or defaults from customers.
-This makes it a great choice for businesses looking to reduce financial uncertainty while still doing business with confidence.
+In addition, it can help boost your company’s profile amongst potential creditors, who may be more inclined to extend credit if they know a protective policy is in place.
+Moreover, this type of cover ensures businesses can continue operating without interruption, regardless of late payments or customer defaults.
+This makes it an excellent choice for companies looking to reduce financial uncertainty while still doing business with confidence.

 Key Person Protection

-Key person protection is a type of business insurance that helps to mitigate the risks associated with losing key personnel in an organization.
-It provides cover for any financial losses caused by their absence, allowing businesses to maintain operations even when key staff members are no longer able to contribute.
-Key person cover can also provide funds for recruiting and training replacements, as well as providing death or disability benefits.
+Critical person protection is a type of business insurance that helps mitigate the risks of losing essential organizational personnel.
+It covers any financial losses caused by their absence, allowing businesses to maintain operations even when key staff members can no longer contribute.
+Critical person cover can also provide funds for recruiting and training replacements and death or disability benefits.

-A key person plan is designed to protect the company from any losses due to the unavailability of its most important employees.
+An essential personnel plan is designed to protect the company from any losses due to the unavailability of its most important employees.
 The policy covers expenses such as lost profits, recruitment costs, and other direct costs resulting from their departure.
-In addition, it can include coverage for loss of reputation and/or market share.
+In addition, it can include coverage for loss of reputation and market share.

-The primary risk associated with key person insurance is that without proper planning, organizations can face long-term financial hardship if they lose their most valuable employee(s).
-As such, it’s essential for companies to identify the specific roles and responsibilities each key staff member performs so that adequate plans can be put in place should anything happen to them.
-Taking out a suitable policy will help ensure your business remains protected against any potential disruptions which could arise from a key individual’s absence.
+The primary risk associated with critical person insurance is that organizations can only face long-term financial hardship with proper planning if they lose their most valuable employee(s).
+As such, companies need to identify the specific roles and responsibilities each key staff member performs so that adequate plans can be implemented should anything happen to them.
+Taking out a suitable policy will help ensure your business remains protected against any potential disruptions arising from a critical individual’s absence.